An official website of the United States government

 Reservations for scout programs are taken year-round.
 Approximately 50 minutes in length, each program highlights a different, age-appropriate theme.
 A one-month advance reservation is required.
 Minimum of six scouts members required for a reservation, with a maximum of thirty scouts.
 Groups with less than the minimum may be placed with another group, if available.

-Scouts of all ages can participate in the Resource Stewardship Scout Ranger Patch Program.
-This program promotes volunteer service projects at national park sites where scouts can explore the parks and learn more about protecting our natural and cultural resources.
-Scouts receive participation certificates and/or patches.
+Scouts of all ages can participate in the Girl Scout Ranger Program or the Resource Stewardship Scout Ranger Program.
+These programs invite scouts to take part in educational programs and/or volunteer service projects by exploring the national parks and learning more about protecting our natural and cultural resources.
+Scouts receive participation certificates and/or patches upon completion.